DanielMichael82/walk_locally-MS2/README.md

 [View the live project here.]()

 This is the website for Walk Locally, a walking project that aims to help users discover their local area and stay active, whether that be solo, with a group of friends or as a family.
-Alongside this a focus for the site is to have a community section where photographers can meet up and share experiences and photography challenges.
-This website is designed to be responsive and accessible on a range of devices, making it easy to navigate for potential customers.

 <h2 align="center"><img src=""></h2>